Actipro/WinForms-Controls/Documentation/topics/docking/tabstrip/extensible-rendering.md

 Each color property on the `WindowsColorScheme` class has a getter and setter.
 This means that after a base color scheme is selected for use, you may alter specific colors as needed.

-This code shows how change the background of menus to be `LightBlue` for the built-in Windows Classic color scheme.
+This code shows how to change the background of menus to be `LightBlue` for the built-in Windows Classic color scheme.

 ```csharp
 WindowsColorScheme.WindowsClassic.MenuBack = Color.LightBlue;